Mahun10/aws-resilient-infra/README.md

 ---

-## 🐳 Containerization (Docker)

-The project evolved from a traditional EC2-based deployment to a more modern and secure cloud-native architecture.

-The application was packaged into a Docker container to ensure portability and consistency.
-The image was stored in Amazon ECR and deployed within the infrastructure.
-This enabled a transition toward a container-based architecture (ECS) instead of relying only on EC2 instances.

 ## 🔐 Web Application Firewall (AWS WAF)

 An AWS WAF Web ACL is deployed and attached to the Application Load Balancer to protect the application from Layer 7 attacks.